NessaTeal/XrayValidator/README.md

 Usage
 =====
-Run `node classify.js /path/to/image/` to run the Xray image classification dislocated under the `/path/to/image/`.
+Run `node classify.js /path/to/image/` to classify an X-ray image dislocated under the `/path/to/image/`.